 The Attribute Sets dialog box appears.

-The current attribute set will appear in the window.
+The active attribute set appears in the window.

-- Select the default Network, From Method, From Units, To Method, To Units, and Show layer names and click Save.
+- Choose the default Network, From Method, From Units, To Method, To Units, and Show layer names values, and click Save.

 The Attribute Sets dialog box appears.